mitliagkas/mitliagkas.github.io/dl-theory-class-2020.md

 Reading:

 Convergence proofs from Chapter 3 of [1] ('Convex Optimization...' by S.Bubeck under References)
-- Required: Convergence proof of Theorem 3.12
+- Required: Subsections 3.1, 3.2, 3.4, with emphasis on the Convergence proof of Theorem 3.12
+- Recommended: Subsection 3.3

 **January 16th**